 When we talk about social media popularity and fame, the discussion inevitably turns to social media influence.

-As Kred was mentioned in Kevin’s article, as the CEO, I thought it appropriate to respond directly to what Kevin found in his experiment.
+As Kred was mentioned in Kevin’s article, and while I was CEO, I thought it appropriate to respond directly to what Kevin found in his experiment.

 Kred is the only influencer platform that is completely transparent.
-We not only publish our rules to show exactly how we score (no-one else does this), we also show on every Kred profile every single interaction.
+Kred published their rules to show exactly how it scores (no-one else does this), and also shown on every Kred profile is every single interaction.
 In short – I could see @SantiagoSwallow gaming the system.